 Stonebench & Elmore

 One of my favourites is in the Stonebench and Elmore area as it is so quiet and in the tidal section of the river.
 The walk is best started in Either Hardwicke cutting through farmland or starting at the small car park at Weir Green in Elmore.
-The walk is very enjoyable with great views of the local countryside and a chance to spot some wildlife.
+The walk is very enjoyable, with splendid views of the local countryside and a chance to spot some wildlife.
 More info…

-There are a variety of pubs and eateries on the banks, many with beer gardens so you can enjoy the views.
+There are a variety of pubs and eateries on the banks, many with beer gardens, so you can enjoy the views.

 The Old Passage Inn